(b. 29 April 1938, Caracas – d. 27 June 2015, Caracas).

 Mr. Del Mónaco studied composition with Primo Casale and piano with Moisés Moleiro in Venezuela.
 He also earned a degree in law from the Universidad Católica Andrés Bello in Caracas in 1961.
 He later studied electronic music with Mario Davidovsky and Vladimir Ussachevsky at Columbia University, where he received his DMA in 1974.

-Among his honours are the Premio Nacional de Música in the vocal category José Ángel Montero from the government of Venezuela (1968, for La Noche de las alegorías), the Premio Nacional de Música from the government of Venezuela (1999) and the Premio Tomás Luis de Victoria from SGAE (2002, for his uvre).
+Among his honours were the Premio Nacional de Música in the vocal category José Ángel Montero from the government of Venezuela (1968, for La Noche de las alegorías), the Premio Nacional de Música from the government of Venezuela (1999) and the Premio Tomás Luis de Victoria from SGAE (2002, for his uvre).
 His music has been performed twice at the Interamerican Music Festival in Washington, D. C. (1974, 1980) and three times at the ISCM World Music Days (1976, Boston, Massachusetts; 1993, Mexico City; 1995, Germany).

-He is also active in other positions.
+He was also active in other positions.
 He began research into electronic music at the Estudio de Fonología Musical in Caracas in 1966 and worked at the Computer Music Center of Columbia University from 1969–75.
 He founded the section in Venezuela of ISCM in 1968 and was a founding member of the Colegio de Compositores Latinoamericanos de Música de Arte in 2000.

 COMPLETE LIST OF WORKS